MJdesigns96/PassionProject-Group/README.md

-# Card Collection App
+# Musical Card App

-Hi there 🖐️ this is my Passion Project assignment for HTTP 5226 during the Fall 2024 term
+Hi there 🖐️ this is the group Passion Project assignment for HTTP 5226 during the Fall 2024 term

-Throughout this semester I am going to be making updates and changes to the web app so please feel free to add comments or reach out.

-This app is focused on the Trading Card Game Magic the Gathering, which features many cards from different sets and Artists paired with a Music app that will filter through and pair each card with a respective song.

-This app should be able to do the following:
-1. Cards:
-  -   See a list of cards currently in the DB
-  -   Add Cards to the DB
-  -   Edit Card Info
+This is a project that will work with the ASP.Net 6 framework to build a DB that mixes a card collection and a musci library together.

+To initalize the app please run "update-database" to run the migrations then build the app.

+In its current form, the app allows users to:

+- View the names of the entries in the Card Collection and the Albums in the music library
-  -   Delete Cards
+- Allows the user to Create, Read, Update, and Delete Cards
-2. Artists:
+- Allows the user to Create, Read, Update, and Delete Albums
-  -   See the Artists in the database
+- Allows the user to Create, Read, Update, and Delete Card Artists
-  -   Edit Artist Info
-  -   Delete Artists
+- Allows the user to Create, Read, Update, and Delete Album Artists
-  -   See the cards each artist has drawn**
-3. Colors:
-  -  See the different colors
+- Allows the user to Read the different Card Colors
+- Allows the user to Create, Read, Update, and Delete Tracks

+  In the future there will be more updates and features added to this project such as:
-  -  See how many cards have each color
+  - a tally of how many cards are in each color
-  -  See a list of cards that belongs to each color** <br>
+  - a tally of how many cards each artist has drawn
-**still need to be added in
+  - a section for an album associated with each card